StGrozdanov/react-typescript-challenge-client/README.md

 * #### Load More button - utilising the limit and offset server options for increased overall performance.

-* #### Implemented a hacky way to view listings even if you are not from USA - Even without VPN you will have the option to view the LA rentals :)
+* #### Implemented a hacky way to view listings even if you are not from USA - without VPN you will have the option to view the LA rentals.
+Try the VPN approach as well to view the Load More button. :)

 * #### Basic Test coverage